mootools/mootools-core/Docs/Element/Element.md

 ### Note:

 - The returned Element does not have an attached events.
 To clone the events use [Element:cloneEvents](/Element/Element.Event/#Element:cloneEvents).
-- The clone element and its children are stripped of ids.
+- The clone element and its children are stripped of ids, unless otherwise specified by the keepid parameter.

 ### See Also: